Dutch phonology: Stress

-Historically, the stress accent has reduced most vowels in unstressed syllables to [ə], as in most other Germanic languages.
-This process is still somewhat productive, and it is common to reduce vowels to [ə] in syllables carrying neither primary nor secondary stress, particularly in syllables that are relatively weakly stressed due to the trochaic rhythm.
+Historically, the Dutch stress accent has reduced most vowels in unstressed syllables to [ə], as in most other Germanic languages.
+The process is still somewhat productive, and it is common to reduce vowels to [ə] in syllables that carry neither primary nor secondary stress, particularly in syllables that are relatively weakly stressed because of the trochaic rhythm.
 Weakly stressed long vowels may also be shortened without any significant reduction in vowel quality.
 For example, politie (phonemically /poːˈli(t)si/) may be pronounced [poˈli(t)si], [pəˈli(t)si] or even [ˈpli(t)si].